Mailcow¶

 Create an A record¶

-In your provider DNS pannel add an A
+In your provider DNS pannel add an A record like this

 Name : mail